valantic/eslint-config-valantic/README.md

 Use npm to install the ESlint config to your project.

 ```
-$ npm install --save-dev git+https://movento2.codebasehq.com/frontend-configs/javascript.git#1.5.0 eslint-config-airbnb-base@11.x eslint-plugin-import eslint@3.x
+$ npm install --save-dev git+https://movento2.codebasehq.com/frontend-configs/javascript.git#2.0.0
 ```

-NOTE: the package will only install the airbnb config, but not ESLint itself.
-So make sure you do it yourself as described above!
+NOTE: Starting with version 2.0.0 all needed dependencies will be installed automatically.
+Before that you had to install them separately (see old readme files.)

 ## Setup